ManuMyGit/CodingTutorials/spring/springdata/jpa/README.md

 - `False`.
 For instance, `findByActiveFalse()`, which is equivalent to the SQL query ` … where x.active = false`.
 - `IgnoreCase`.
 For instance, `findByFirstnameIgnoreCase`, which is equivalent to the SQL query ` … where UPPER(x.firstname) = UPPER(?1)`.

 When defining the property expressions, although this should work for most cases, it is possible for the algorithm to select the wrong property.
 To resolve this ambiguity you can use _ inside your method name to manually define traversal points.
-For instance, with the method `List<Person> findByAddress_ZipCode(ZipCode zipCode)` we're telling Spring specifically to find the the property 1 address, and the property 2 zipCode.
+For instance, with the method `List<Person> findByAddress_ZipCode(ZipCode zipCode)` we're telling Spring specifically to find the property 1 address, and the property 2 zipCode.

 ### Special types to enhance the functionality of the queries